-Bust Those Winter Blues
+How to Bust Those Winter Blues

-“I recommend walking because pretty much everyone can tolerate a walking program.
+I recommend walking because pretty much everyone can tolerate a walking program.

 Ultimately, the best exercise is the one that you’d do consistently.
 Adults should exercise about 30 minutes day, 5 days a week and engage in moderate or high-intensity muscle-strengthening activities 2 or more days a week.

-“Consistency is key,” says Dr. Levinson.
-The mood-boosting endorphins effect can last for several hours, but for sustained benefits you have to exercise consistently each week for a few weeks a month, she says.
+Consistency is key.
+The mood-boosting effect from endorphins can last for several hours but, for sustained benefits, you have to exercise consistently a few times a week and make it a lifetime habit.

 *Please consult your physician before starting an exercise program.

 Find the best time to exercise

-“Everyone’s energy peaks are different, so the best time to exercise depends on the person,” says Dr. Levinson.
+Everyone’s energy peaks are different, so the best time to exercise depends on the person.
 Some people have more energy in the morning and others in the evening.

 Schedule exercise as you would any other important task

 Plan to work out 5 or 6 days a week and schedule it into your routine.
-“Don’t give up on your program because you missed a day,” says Dr. Levinson.
+Don’t give up on your program because you missed a day.
 Give yourself credit for the days you did exercise and commit to working out again the next day.